 Special needs trusts are created to benefit people with physical and/or mental disabilities.
-These trusts are used to manage any real estate, belongings, and money owned by the beneficiary.
+These trusts are used to manage any real estate, belongings, and money owed by the beneficiary.
 The person that is benefiting from the trust is the beneficiary, and the person in charge of managing those assets is the trustee.
-When trusts are formulated the important criteria to remember is the needs, lifestyle and future of the beneficiary.
+When trusts are formulated the important criteria to remember are the needs, lifestyle, and future of the beneficiary.

 Depending on the owner of the property the special needs trust will either be first-party or third-party.
 Trusts are considered third-party when the property (real estate, money, belongings) is owned by someone else such as a parent.
 First-party trusts hold assets owned by the person with special needs, such as money from an accident or inheritance.
 If a loved one left the disabled person money through their will it may disqualify them from governmental benefits.
 Special needs trusts ensure the person will continue to receive government assistance.

 Supplemental needs trusts and special needs trusts are essentially the same thing.
 The trust was first known as a supplemental needs trust because of its purpose to supplement the need for public government programs.
 It has since become known as a special needs trust which better expresses the beneficiary’s needs.

 Revocable living trusts are also known as living trusts.
 They are considered revocable because over time changes may be made to the trust as circumstances or wishes change.
 Trusts are considered “living” because they are created over your lifetime.
 Living trusts are a great way to avoid probate.
 Probate is when the court determines where a person’s estate is divided up.